 That is why I went on that getaway – to invest in my marriage and improve the primary earthly relationship in my life today.
 I know that if my marriage is right, then I am free to do so many of the other things that God wants out of my life.
 But by the same token, if my marriage isn’t right, I will find myself paralyzed and unable to move forward.
 Right married people?

 p.s.
 Because I believe in the importance of marriage and the need for all couples to invest in their marriages, I have arranged with Family Life for all of my blog readers to attend a Weekend to Remember marriage getaways at HALF PRICE!
-Click here for details.
+Enter the promo code “franthony” and you’ll receive a 50% discount on the conference registration.